rust-lang-nursery/rust-cookbook/CONTRIBUTING.md

 Examples in the cookbook have these goals and qualities:

-- They can described by a single sentence that states their utility
+- They can be described by a single sentence that states their utility.
-- They can be read and understood by complete beginners
+- They can be read and understood by a complete beginner.
-- They are standalone examples that can be copied into a learners' own workspace and compiled and modified for experimentation
+- They are standalone examples that can be copied into a learner's own workspace and compiled and modified for experimentation.
-- They demonstrate real tasks, such that experienced developers can use as a reference
+- They demonstrate real tasks, such that experienced developers may use it as a reference.
-- They follow best practices and do not take shortcuts
+- They follow best practices and do not take shortcuts.
-- They use consistent error handling
+- They use consistent error handling.

 Examples should have a simple single-sentence title that describes something a typical Rust user typically wants to do.